Everest High Passes Trek - 15 Days

 Online briefing

 This is like our first coffee before the trip, but online!
-This online meeting is an opportunity for us to share with you everything that happened during the journey.
-We'll discuss everything from what gear to bring to what each day on the route will be like and how it will feel, and we'll address any questions you may have.
+This online meeting is our chance to show you everything that will happen on the trip.
+We'll talk about everything from what gear to bring to what each day on the route will be like and how it will feel, and we'll answer any questions you have.
 After you book, we'll send you an email with a couple of times when we can talk.
-We'll set up our pre-adventure meeting as soon as you submit the papers we need.
+We'll set up the meeting after the booking process is completed.
 Also, our trek itinerary does not include your hotel stay in Kathmandu.
-We recommend that you explain your choice preferences and budget so we can arrange a hotel booking for you accordingly.
+So while in the online meeting, please let us know your preferences, budget, and standard of the hotel you would like to stay in in Kathmandu.
+We will arrange it for you accordingly. ,

 Lukla Flight Information